T-A-L-L-E-R-M-A-N/TAllERMAN/README.md

 - 👋 Hi, I’m @DIMORN
-- 👀 I’m interested in creating desktop applications on WPF with animations
+- 👀 I’m interested in making desktop applications on WPF with animations
-- 🌱 I’m currently learning C# WPF
+- 🌱 I’m currently prefer learning C# with WPF
-- 📫 How to reach me: Discord = HiSerr#0437;

 <!---
 DIMORN/DIMORN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.